Shivam9648/Resume_recommending_using_AI/README .md

 # Resume_recommending_using_AI

 The primary objective of the AI-Driven Recruitment Platform is to revolutionize the hiring process by leveraging advanced technologies.
 The project aims to create a user-friendly web application that seamlessly connects recruiters and job seekers while incorporating artificial intelligence (AI) for efficient resume screening and recommendation.
-By automating key aspects of recruitment, the goal is to enhance accuracy, reduce biases, and streamline the overall hiring experience.
+By automating key aspects of recruitment, the goal is to enhance accuracy, reduce biases, and streamline the overall hiring experience

 ## Features